-How to Become an Expert Consultant and/or Practice Monitor for the Board
+What Does an Expert Consultant and/or Practice Monitor Do

-– What is an Expert Consultant and/or Practice Monitor?
+– Who can apply to be an Expert Consultant and/or Practice Monitor?

-An expert consultant (expert) and/or practice monitor is a licensed physical therapist, whose license is current and in good standing, and who is knowledgeable in a particular area of practice and also in the laws, regulations and community standards of care for the practice of physical therapy in the state of California.
+A California licensed physical therapist, whose been practicing in the profession for a minimum of five (5) years; whose license is current and in good standing; have no current complaints or disciplinary action pending or taken against their license; knowledgeable in a particular area of practice and also in the laws, regulations and community standards of care for the practice of physical therapy in the state of California.

 – What does an Expert Consultant do?

 As an expert reviewer, you will be provided medical records and other information concerning an investigation.
 This may include reports which contain interviews of patients, subsequent treating physical therapist, other witnesses, and physical therapist/physical therapist assistant who is the subject of the investigation.
 Based on the case material reviewed, provide a written opinion describing the standard of care applicable to a given case and render your impartial opinion of the care provided by the subject licensee.
 If allegations are substantiated an expert may also need to present their findings at an administrative hearing.